 - Not providing communication transparency in case of a dispute or conflict.

-The School Signals approach: Parent groups operate and communicate on the same communication platform as the school community.
-Parent group leaders and classroom parents are given practical communication tools to connect with the school community already using the system.
-The school leaders recognize the critical interconnected work parents are doing, and support their efforts by selecting a platform that empowers parent-to-parent communication.
+School leaders should recognize the critical interconnected work parents are doing, and support their efforts by selecting a platform that empowers parent-to-parent communication.

 With her framework of six types of involvement in creating school-family partnerships, Epstein reminds us to consider school events broadly as tools to facilitate partnership building.
 She sees parenting support as a cornerstone of school-home partnerships, and reminds that school events should include hosting parenting workshops, seminars, and courses.
 Likewise, schools can promote local community events that support parenting and education.
 (2009, Epstein and Ass., p.
 16-17)

-Number Seven: Parent Engagement and Its Impact Needs to Be Measured.
-School Communication Platforms Should Be Equipped with the Tools.
+Parent Engagement and Its Impact Needs to Be Measured

 Epstein suggests forming a one-year action plan for school-parent partnerships, and upon completion, measuring the successes of the program and identifying shortcomings.
 Feedback can be gathered throughout the year after school events and parent activities, and a larger evaluation may be conducted every few years district-wide.
 Since wide-scale surveying may take ample resources, Epstein suggests smaller-scale focus group interviews to gather parent feedback.